-Most visiting photographers to Thailand usually spend time exploring the exciting places to photograph and things to do in Bangkok.
-If you love photography then make sure to head north.
-The Yi Peng festival in Chiang Mai in Thailand is fast becoming popular with photographers, who will love the challenge of photographing thousands of lanterns being released simultaneously into the night sky.
+Most visiting photographers to Thailand usually spend time looking for exciting places to photograph and interesting things to do in Bangkok.
+If you love photography then make sure to head to northern Thailand, where the Yi Peng festival in Chiang Mai in Thailand is fast becoming popular with photographers, who will love the challenge of photographing thousands of lanterns being released simultaneously into the night sky.

 Yi Peng Festival

 Yi Peng is held on the full moon of the 12th month of the Thai lunar calendar, usually in November.

 The celebrations are usually held on the Saturday night of that week.

 As the exact date of the event is not known until a few weeks before, it’s difficult to plan for.

 It’s also hard to find reliable information before booking tickets and accommodation to travel to Chiang Mai.

 In researching the event, I relied on old forum posts and websites that were not very informative.